-The Proposed Rules purport to amend the bases for market price volatility haircuts under the collateral haircut approach to make the haircuts more risk-sensitive.
-To align with this stated goal, the Proposed Rules should reflect the lower market price volatility associated with Farm Credit debt securities as compared to other debt securities by assigning GSE debt securities lower market price volatility haircuts than those that would apply to non-GSE debt securities.
+The Proposed Rules purport to amend the bases for market price volatility haircuts to make the haircuts more risk-sensitive.
+To align with such stated goal, the Proposed Rule should be amended to reflect the lower market price volatility associated with Farm Credit debt securities as compared to other debt securities by assigning GSE debt securities lower market price volatility haircuts than those that would apply to non-GSE debt securities.